Football: Man City score seven in FA Cup stroll, Oldham knock out Fulham

 Millwall came from a goal down to beat Championship rivals Hull 2-1, substitute Shane Ferguson scoring twice inside the closing eight minutes.

-QPR beat Championship leaders Leeds by the same scoreline, Jake Bidwell scoring a 75th-minute winner for the west London club.
+QPR defeated Championship leaders Leeds by the same scoreline, Jake Bidwell grabbing a 75th-minute winner for the west London club.

 Fourth-tier Newport County are at home to Premier League Leicester in Sunday's 1630 GMT kick-off.